 Our school has an Emergency and Disaster Preparedness Plan that aligns with the NIMS Emergency System.
 The plan specifies procedures for dealing with fire, flood, earthquakes, lock downs, hazardous materials, disaster recovery organization, and student accountability, following a disaster.
 These plans are updated and reviewed annually and throughout the year.
-In addition, we have state-of-the-art intrusion and fire alarm systems and we routinely conduct a variety of safety drills, to ensure that our students and staff are well prepared to respond in the event of an emergency.
-In the event of a true emergency, our site utilizes the Illuminate Connect-Ed system to notify parents.
+In addition, we have state-of-the-art intrusion and fire alarm systems, and we routinely conduct a variety of safety drills, to ensure that our students and staff are well prepared to respond in the event of an emergency.
+In the event of a true emergency, our site utilizes Aeries Communication powered by Parentsquare to notify parents.
+The plan was last reviewed and approved by School Site Council on January 19, 2023.